-The region of West Africa is subject to variability in rainfall on both spatial and temporal scales.
-Fundamentally, the rainfall pattern in West Africa is modulated by the annual change in the position of the Intertropical Convergence Zone (ITCZ) and the West African Monsoon (WAM).
-Due to endemic poverty, lack of infrastructure and technology, rapid population increase, and significant fluctuation of the WAM, West Africa has been deemed one of the world's most susceptible regions to climate change (IPCC, 2014).
-The climate of southern West Africa (SWA) can be categorized into four seasonal stages: a dry season from December to February, two wet seasons lasting from April to June, and September to November, and the so-called little dry season in August (e.g. Thorncroft et al. 2011).
-Between March and June, when low-level winds are more westerly and the intertropical convergence zone (ITCZ) starts to move northward, the precipitable water peaks over SWA (Klein et al. 2021).
+&lt;sup>5Department of Atmospheric and Cryospheric Sciences, University of Innsbruck, Innsbruck, Austria seasonal stages: a dry season from December to February, two wet seasons lasting from April to June and September to November, and the so-called little dry season in August (e.g. Thorncroft et al., 2011).
+Between March and June, when low-level winds are more westerly and the intertropical convergence zone (ITCZ) starts to move northward, precipitable water peaks over SWA (Klein et al., 2021).
 The ITCZ retreats southward in September, creating the second rainy season, followed by a dry season from November to January.